 FAQ

-1) generate positive attention for best practices or special results of schools, universities or individuals, for example through our award program; each year the Mensa Foundation hands out three types of Awards;
+1) generate positive attention to best practices or achievements of schools, universities or individuals, including through our award program; each year the Mensa Fonds hands out three types of Awards;

-2) draw attention to the gifted elderly through the theme “Gray Gold”;
+2) draw attention to the gifted elderly through the initiative “Gray Gold”;

-3) setting up a Mensa chair (an endowed professor) “Giftedness at Work”
+3) setting up a Mensa Chair (an endowed professor) under the research initiative “Giftedness at Work”

-The Mensa Foundation also contributed to the creation of the book “Highly Giftedness for dummies” written by Janet van Horssen, the “BPS conference” for gifted students, the video project ‘Excellence under conditions’ of the “Steunpunt Zorg & Onderwijs Friesland” etcetera.
+The Mensa Foundation also contributed to the creation of the book “High Giftedness for Dummies” written by Janet van Horssen, the “BPS Conference” for gifted students, the video project ‘Excellence under Conditions’ of the “Steunpunt Zorg & Onderwijs Friesland” and other projects.

-The Mensa Foundation was established by the Mensa Netherlands association during the Annual Business Meeting of members of this association on April 20th , 2013.
-The Mensa Foundation gives substance to the social face of Mensa.
+The Mensa Fonds was established by Mensa Netherlands during the Annual Business Meeting of members of this association on April 20th , 2013.
+The Mensa Fonds acts to fulfill the public aim, the external part of Mensa.
 The main reasons that the then 4500 members of the Mensa association supported and voted for its establishment were:

-1) responding more, and better, to a positive image of giftedness and social opportunities, giftedness is a positive attribute;
+1) doing more to promote a positive image of giftedness and to improve social opportunities for the gifted: giftedness is a positive attribute;

-2) making the significance of very high intelligence visible, as being a quality for society as a whole;
+2) making the significance of very high intelligence visible, especially as a positive factor for society as a whole;

-3) a board dedicated to communicate to the entire society;
+3) forming a board dedicated to communicating to all of society;

-4) enable research and identify best practices to communicate the best of very high intelligence; and
+4) enabling research and identify best practices to encourage the best of very high intelligence; and

-5) an independent Mensa Foundation offers more and new possibilities for fundraising.
+5) an independent Mensa Foundation offers more possibilities for fundraising.
 Donations to the Mensa Foundation, for example, are tax deductible.
-Unlike an association, the Mensa Foundation has an extensive publication obligation.
+Unlike an association, the Mensa Foundation has an extensive public disclosure obligation.

 Do you have to be a member of Mensa to participate?

-No, you don’t have to be a Mensa member to support the Mensa Foundation’s actvities.
-Mensa members work together with non-members on the board and all the other activities of the Mensa Foundation.
-Everyone who participates has an affinity with our central goal: making better use of gifted talent for our society.
-If you want to do something, feel free to contact us! info@mensafonds.nl
+No, you don’t have to be a Mensa member to support the Mensa Fonds actvities.
+Mensa members work together with non-members on the board and all the other activities of the Mensa Fonds.
+Everyone who participates has an affinity with our central aim: making better use of gifted talented indoviduals for our society.
+If you want to initiate an activity, please contact us! info@mensafonds.nl

 What is the relationship with the American Mensa Foundation?

-The American Mensa Foundation was founded in 1971 from the American Mensa association(1961).
-Our sister organization has been an important source of inspiration for the foundation of the Mensa Foundation in the Netherlands.
-The difference between the association and the Foundations?
-The associations of Mensa in NL and in the US mainly focus directly on the members and organize many activities for them.
-Both the Foundations focus entirely on the social, external promotion of the interests of gifted people.
-A board member of the Mensa Foundation the Netherlands participates as a jury member in the international scholarship program of the American Mensa Foundation and there is regular exchange of information about new developments in the highly gifted field and current activities.
+The American Mensa Foundation was founded in 1971 from the American Mensa Association(founded 1961).
+Our American sister organization has been an important source of inspiration for the founding of the foundation in the Netherlands.
+The associations of Mensa in NL and in the US mainly focus the members and organize many activities for the members.
+Both the foundations focus entirely on the social, external promotion of the interests of gifted people, also the non Mensa-members.
+A board member of the Mensa Fonds the Netherlands participates as a jury member in the international scholarship program of the American Mensa Foundation and there is regular exchange of information about new developments in the highly gifted field and current activities.

-What can the Mensa Foundation do for me?
+What can the Mensa Fonds do for me?

-The Mensa Foundation does not target individuals and does not promote interests or provide assistance to individuals.
-The Mensa Foundation has a broader social objective in which attention is drawn for people with a high general intelligence in the broadest sense.
+The Mensa Fonds does not target individuals and does not promote interests or provide assistance to individuals.
+The Mensa Fonds has a broader social objective in which attention is drawn for people with a high general intelligence in the broadest sense.
 The foundation aims to:

-a. acquiring and disseminating knowledge with regard to high general intelligence (often referred to as giftedness);
+a. acquire and disseminate knowledge with regard to high general intelligence (often referred to as giftedness);

-b. advocacy for people with high general intelligence and encouraging special achievements by or for the benefit of people with high intelligence within the Netherlands or in collaboration with Mensa Foundations in other countries; and
+b. advocate for people with high general intelligence and encourage special achievements by or for the benefit of people with high intelligence within the Netherlands or in collaboration with Mensa Foundations in other countries; and

-b. performing all further actions that are related to the foregoing in the broadest sense or that may be conducive to it.
+c. perform all further actions that are related to the above in the broadest sense, or that may be conducive to it.

 What is giftedness?